abdoutony/full-stack-mern-jwt-authentication/README.md

 Then type npm run dev

+To create a user open postman or insomnia then enter this url http:localhost:4000/api/auth/register in the request body chose json format and then past  this json object {
+  "email":"a@a.com",
+  "password":"123"
+}
 ### Run the frontend
 Inside the project go to client folder and then type npm install and then type npm run dev